OmniSharp/generator-aspnet/README.md

 The [Docker](https://www.docker.com/) support with `Dockerfile` configuration files is based on the official [Docker image for ASP.NET Core](https://github.com/aspnet/aspnet-docker)

-The Unit test project uses [xUnit: a free, open source, community-focused unit testing tool for the .NET Framework](https://xunit.github.io/)
+The xUnit test project uses [xUnit: a free, open source, community-focused unit testing tool for the .NET Framework](https://xunit.github.io/)

 The F# Templates are based on [Core F# Templates](https://github.com/odytrice/core-fsharp-templates) projects.
 They were translated into F# from the original [ASP.NET Templates](https://github.com/aspnet/Templates)